felippe-regazio/web-elements/source/el-lightbox/readme.md

 The element `id` must be unique to your entire document and must be a valid function name.
 Then the element `id` will be also available on the document as a `function`.
 For exemple, the `lightbox1` on the example above will release the function `lightbox1()` on the document.

 You must use this function to manage your lightbox state.
-Your lightbox function takes 1 param that has 3 arguments: `open`,`close`,`toggle`.
+Your lightbox function takes 1 param that has 3 arguments: `show`,`hide`,`toggle`.
 Those arguments will determine the state of the Lightbox.

 For example: Lets assume that your have a lightbox with an id = lightbox1.
 So, you will have: